Cross-validated risk scores adaptive enrichment (CADEN) design: Discussion

+We investigated different thresholds for significance level at the interim analysis.
+Here, a parallel could be drawn to a promising zone design in which the conditional power computed at the interim analysis is classified into pre-specified zones \citep{mehta:pocock:2011}.
+In practice, we would advise to perform simulations to decide on the appropriate threshold.
+Another issue to investigate is the timing of the interim analysis.
+Though the timing depends on the recruitment rate, the systematic review of the promising design showed that the median time to the interim analysis was 60\% of the original target sample size \citep{edwards:etal:2020}.

 To compute the power to reject the dual-composite null hypothesis $H_C$, we split the significance level $\alpha = 0.05$ into two parts: $\alpha_O = 0.04$ (for the power to reject $H_O$), and $\alpha_S = 0.01$ (for the power to reject $H_S$).
 This split was motivated by the work of \cite{freidlin:simon:2005} and \cite{freidlin:etal:2010} who considered 0.04 and 0.01 for the overall and within-the-subgroup power for the non-enrichment adaptive signature design.
-Future work will include investigating a number of methods for assigning weights to the statistical significance levels associated with the $H_O$ and $H_S$ hypotheses in order to improve the statistical efficiency of the design \cite{sugitani:etal:2018}.
-Additionally, further research could be focused on investigating alternative clustering approaches and different distributions of outcomes, as well as multiple endpoints \cite{cherlin:wason:2021}.
+Future work will include investigating a number of methods for assigning weights to the statistical significance levels associated with the $H_O$ and $H_S$ hypotheses in order to improve the statistical efficiency of the design \citep{sugitani:etal:2018}.
+In clinical practice, the sensitive group might be defined by a certain clinically meaningful threshold $\delta$, i.e. estimated treatment effect $>\delta$.
+Further research could be focused on investigating alternative clustering approaches that take $\delta$ into account.
+Additionally, further work could explore different distributions of outcomes, as well as multiple endpoints \citep{cherlin:wason:2021}.